UpdatesNo Voting on Ukraine’s Election Day – for now, anyway

 While the Constitution says that elections can happen today, it also says they can’t occur during martial law.
 However, the law could be briefly lifted so that people can vote.

-It’s cold in Kyiv on this Friday afternoon at Maidan Square.
-Clouds are covering the sky, and it looks like hail will fall soon.
+It’s cold in Kyiv this Friday afternoon at Maidan Square.
+Clouds cover the sky, and it looks like hail will soon fall.

-A big protest took place in Maidan Square ten years ago.
-It is in the middle of the city.
+Ten years ago, a big protest took place in Maidan Square, which is in the middle of the city.
 People in Ukraine called this protest the “Revolution of Dignity.”
-It led to Ukraine working closely with Europe and the US instead of Russia.
+It led to Ukraine working closely with Europe and the U.S. instead of Russia.

-21-year-old student MykolaLyapin is taking a short break to smoke before it starts to rain.
+21-year-old student MykolaLyapin takes a short smoke break before it starts to rain.
 He would have voted for President Zelensky five years ago if he could see himself doing so.
 Aside from that, he’s ready to vote for him again and thinks the president will do well after he leaves office.

 In the meantime, psychologist KaterynaBilokon is relaxed in a café inside a bookstore and is happy with Zelensky’s leadership.
 She is against holding an election now because it would cost a lot of funds, and she doesn’t see any worthy options for Zelensky’s current leadership.

-Oleksiy Koshel, a political expert, says Zelensky’s initial openness may have been because he had a lot of support, which has since dropped, which caused the Ukrainian government to change its mind.
-International politics have also had an impact on the discussion of elections.
+Oleksiy Koshel, a political expert, says Zelensky’s initial openness may have been due to his large support, which has since dropped, causing the Ukrainian government to change its mind.
+International politics have also impacted the discussion of elections.

 Some Republicans have said bad things about Ukraine’s leaders because the U.S. Congress is hesitant to give more military help.